wrpearson/fasta36/doc/README_v36.3.8h.md

 ## The FASTA package - protein and DNA sequence similarity searching and alignment programs

+Changes in **fasta-36.3.8h** August, 2019

+1. Modifications to support makeblastdb format v5 databases.
+Currently, only simple database reads have been tested.

 Changes in **fasta-36.3.8h** March, 2019

 1. Translation table 1 (`-t 1`) now translates 'TGA'->'U' (selenocysteine).